naarivad/naarivad/README.md

 ## Why does this page exist?

-Our content delivery server is managed and run by our community.
-Therefore, a GitHub organisation seemed appropriate to store and organise our codebase.
+We're big believers in FOSS.
+Open source is the way to go.
+Apart from the mai website, which uses a site builder and its associated host, all our public facing tools are open source, except when they're in early stages of development and look really ugly.

+As of now, "we" is one person in the context of this GitHub organisation, but this could change if there anyone shows interest and competence.

+If you'd like to work with us, a good first step is making good contributions to our projects.

-## Our projects
+## Projects

-- CDN available @ https://docs.naarivad.in — Backend only.
-Framework: [Rocket](https://github.com/SergioBenitez/Rocket) / Rust
+- CDN available @ https://docs.naarivad.in Framework: [Actix Web](https://github.com/actix/actix-web) / Rust
 - Discord bot extension to monitor job statuses within the organisation — Framework: [discord.py](https://github.com/Rapptz/discord.py) / Python

 ## Contributing